m3r00t/corda/docs/source/key-concepts-security-model.rst

 untrustworthy.
 These weak trust assumptions require that each node actively cross-check's each other's work to reach consensus amongst a group of interacting participants.
 There is no global broadcast at any point.

-Security is prevalent at the following levels:
+The security model plays a role in the following areas:

 * Identity
   Corda is designed for semi-private networks in which admission requires obtaining an identity signed by a root authority.
   This assumption is pervasive – the flow API provides messaging in terms of identities, with routing and delivery to underlying nodes being handled automatically.
-  There is no global broadcast at any point.
   See sections 3.2 of the `Technical white paper`_ for further details on identity and the permissioning service.

 * Notarisation: pluggable notaries and algorithms offering different levels of trust.
   Notaries may be validating or non-validating.
 A validating notary will resolve and fully check transactions they are asked to deconflict.
   Without the use of any other privacy features, they gain full visibility into every transaction.
-  On the other hand. non-validating notaries assume transaction validity and do not request transaction data or their dependencies beyond the list of states consumed (and thus, their level of trust is much lower and exposed to malicious use of transaction inputs)
+  On the other hand, non-validating notaries assume transaction validity and do not request transaction data or their dependencies beyond the list of states consumed (and thus, their level of trust is much lower and exposed to malicious use of transaction inputs).
-  From an algorithm perspective Corda currently supports non-BFT algorithms (uniqueness and timestamping, RAFT)
+  From an algorithm perspective Corda currently provides a distributed notary implementation that uses Raft.

-.. note:: future notary algorithms may include BFT and security hardware assisted non-BFT algorithms (where non-BFT algorithms
+.. note:: Future notary algorithms may include BFT and security hardware assisted non-BFT algorithms (where non-BFT algorithms
     are converted into a more trusted form using remote attestation and hardware protection).

-* Authentication
+* Authentication, authorisation and entitlements:
-  Network permissioning including node to node authentication is performed using TLS and certificates.
+  Network permissioning, including node to node authentication, is performed using TLS and certificates.
   See :doc:`permissioning` for further detail.

 .. warning:: API level authentication (RPC, Web) is currently simple username/password for demonstration purposes and will be revised.

-* Authorisation and entitlements

-.. warning:: API level authorisation (RPC, Web) is currently based on permission groups applied to flow execution.
+    Similarly, authorisation is currently based on permission groups applied to flow execution.
     This is subject to design review with views to selecting a proven, mature entitlements solution.

 * Privacy techniques include the following: